 Hammertoe is a structural abnormality that affects about 3% of the adult population.
 Over time, it causes changes to the soft tissues in your toes, resulting in pain, stiffness, and immobility.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, provide comprehensive care for hammertoes.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, provide comprehensive care for hammertoes.
 To schedule an appointment at the Prescott, Arizona, practice, call to speak with a member of the administrative staff or book online today.

 Hammertoe is a degenerative condition that causes an imbalance in the tendons, ligaments, and muscles that help hold your toe straight.
 Several factors contribute to hammertoe, including your foot structure, the type of shoes you wear, and underlying health problems like arthritis.

 Hammertoe occurs gradually over an extended period.
 As the soft tissues in your toes weaken, the middle joint of your affected toe bends and locks.